Ummubanun/Ummus_portfolio/README.md

 # Ummus_portfolio
-A epository of all my Data Analytics projects
+A repository of all my Data Analytics projects